Do Go On - Do Go On Presents: Arty Facts - The Keith Haring Mural

 Oh, okay.

-key in the classrooms?
+Why give him a key in the classrooms?

 That feels unnecessary and a bit weird.

-Yeah, what he should have been doing is just chopping out that bit of
+Yeah, what he should have been doing,

-blackboard, putting a frame on it.
+as just chopping out that bit of blackboard, putting a frame on it.

-Herring also painted in more traditional art spaces, painting a huge mural in the Sydney Art Gallery.
+Herring also painted in more traditional art spaces,

-And the large 7 metre high glass water wall of the front of
+and the large seven metre high glass water wall

-the National Gallery of Victoria, painting directly onto the glass.
-Oh, cool!
+painting directly onto the glass.

 Depends on what kind of paint.

-Waterproof paint, mate.
+Waterproof paint, man.

-That's not how that works.
+That's how that works.

-He was given a scissor lift for the first time in his career,
+He was given a scissor lift for the first time in his career, which he'd later used to paint many of his murals.

-He was like, huh.
+He was like, huh?

 He was given a scissor lift?

-Yeah, they were like, take this.
+Yeah, they're like, take this.

 That's not going to fit in checked luggage, is it?